xing-zheng/Docs/aspnet/migration/rc1-to-rc2.rst

 Creating your web application host
 ----------------------------------

-Since ASP.NET Core apps are just console apps, you must define an entry point for your application in ``Program.Main()`` that sets up a web host, then tells it to start listening.
+Since ASP.NET Core apps are just console apps, you must define an entry point for your application in ``Program.Main()`` that sets up a web host.
+Then tell the host to start listening.
 Below is an example of the startup code for the built-in `Web Application` template in Visual Studio.

 .. code-block:: c#